sahar90o/CRPP-website/content/home/welcome.md

 <br>

 In this research priority program, we develop applications of AI in oncological imaging, i.e. the diagnosis and treatment of cancer patients.
-Improvements are expected in two directions.